It was somewhere around March-April 2009 when I decided to quit my daily job to become a professional blogger.

 Being a professional blogger is not an easy job.
 Many skills, much knowledge, and a lot of time are required to turn a blogging passion into full-time, income-generating work.

-One of the ShoutMeLoud reader asked me the following question:
+A ShoutMeLoud reader has asked me the following questions:

 - Read: Why People blog?

-First of all before you decide to take the path of pro-blogging, you need to know a lot has changed in past few years.
-Blogging is neither simple and nor an easy way to make money.
-The good part is, blogging is one of the reputable ways to earn money online.
-Also if you do it rightly and smartly, you can easily earn thousands of dollars like me every month.
-Check Affiliate earning report and Adsense earning report.
+First of all, before you decide to take the path of pro-blogging, you need to know that a lot has changed in the past few years.
+Blogging is not a simple or easy way to make money.
+However, blogging is one of the more reputable ways to earn money online, and if you are committed to working hard to learn how to do it properly, you can easily earn thousands of dollars a month blogging, as I do.
+(See my affiliate earning report and my Adsense earning report.)